Interval0043/KTE-Wiki/content/Species/Mavela.md

 ## Psychology

 Early Mavela (especially in their adolescent stages) are driven more by risk-taking factors, and are also more hyperactive than humans.
 Another cognitive bias that could potentially stick with Mavela is their dislike of companionship from other sapient or non-sapient creatures, other than themselves; As previous interactions between other unfamliar entities has resulted in their death.
 They are also hardwired to have a strong distaste for noisy atmospheres, which has the possibility to trigger a frenzy of fear and a strong sense of impending doom; as danger in Godfall is often tied to noise, and are already more sensitive to noise in general.

+## Other/Trivia
+* Mavela are organless, and thus have an anomalous esophagus leading to their soul (Like other magical species), which is how they eat.
+* Mavela can grow up to 20 feet tall.
+* Old mavela tend to have serious callousing, which can be as grit as sandpaper, which is why a majority wear gloves.
+* A Mavela's blood is black.
+* A female and male Mavela drastically differ in power, males being significantly more powerful than females.